tomicapretto/etc/lessons/lesson_02.md

 As we expected, the distribution of the weight varies from species to species.
 Some species are similar (see Whitefish and Bream) and some others are waaay different (see Pike and Smelt).
 The spread of these distributions are different as well.
 For example, Parkki fish have very similar weights, while Bream varies a lot more.

 The **main takeaway** is that species is something we need to consider seriously when building our regression model.
 We expect to adjust weight predictions based on the species.
-If the model says weight is not associated with fish species, we'll need to double check the model because it's being unconsistent with what we've just found.
+If the model says weight is not associated with fish species, we'll need to double check the model because it's being inconsistent with what we've just found.
 Do you see it now?
 This is what EDA is made for!
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->
-### Relationship among fish measurements
+## Relationship among fish measurements
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "notes"} -->